 Just remember, being genetically predisposed to celiac disease does not mean you will get celiac disease.
 If you have symptoms like chronic diarrhea, weight loss, abdominal pain, fatigue and joint pain, contact your doctor for diagnostic testing.

 Gluten ataxia is a rare condition also caused by gluten in which the immune system “attacks” the central nervous system.
-It causes symptoms like tingling extremeties and problems with speech, as well as difficulties with eye and bodily movements and eye.
+It causes symptoms like tingling extremeties and problems with speech, as well as difficulties with eye and bodily movements.
 However, gluten ataxia doesn’t necessarily cause digestive issues.

 Wheat allergy is different to celiac (which is a food intolerance).
-It causes symptoms like a runny or stuffy nose, hives, abdominal cramps, diarrhea, or headaches after eating wheat-based products like pasta and bread, consult your doctor or an allergist about testing.
+If you have symptoms like a runny or stuffy nose, hives, abdominal cramps, diarrhea, or headaches after eating wheat-based products like pasta and bread, consult your doctor or an allergist about testing.

 Some people may be more sensitive to gluten than others.
 This condition is much less severe than celiac disease, but it is also little understood.
 Currently, many people are self-diagnosing themselves with gluten sensitivity and adopting a gluten-free diet.